shimaaelbana/RSNA_2025-MambaVesselNet/README.md

   year={2025}
 }
 ```
+If you have any questions about our project, feel free to contact me by email at shimaa.elbanaa@aiet.edu.eg or alkabbany@aast.edu

 ## Acknowledgements

-We thank the authors of [Mamba] (https://github.com/state-spaces/mamba) and [VesselMamba++] (https://github.com/CC0117/MambaVesselNet/tree/main) for making their valuable code publicly available.
+We thank the authors of [Mamba](https://github.com/state-spaces/mamba) and [VesselMamba++](https://github.com/CC0117/MambaVesselNet/tree/main) for making their valuable code publicly available.